 A frollino is a biscotto di pasta frolla, a cookie made with sweet shortcrust pastry (or sweet tart dough).
 Frollini are popular in Italy, one of the kind of biscotti that Italian eat for breakfast or a snack, as I explained in this post.
 I usually make pasta frolla to make a crust for a tart and use the leftover dough to make cookies.
 This time, I made only cookies, and had fun cutting them in various shapes.
 The recipe for my variation on the pasta frolla theme is in this recent post.

 When you are ready to bake the cookies, prepare a baking sheet lined with a silicone baking mat or parchment paper (carta da forno).
 You will have enough cookies to make two baking shifts, so take a bit more than half the dough and put the rest back into the fridge.
-Roll the dough to 4 mm thickness (a bit more than 1/8 inch) and cut as desired.
+Roll the dough to 4 mm thickness (1/6 inch) and cut as desired.
 Put the baking sheet with the first batch of cookies into the fridge for 10-15 minutes, while you heat the oven to 350 F.

 Put the cookies in the oven.
 I check the cookies after 15 minutes and then carefully monitor them, as they can easily become overbaked.
 Cool the cookies on a wire rack.
 Repeat with the second batch of cookies.
 If you have two baking sheets, you can cut and chill the second batch of cookies while the first one is in the oven.